roblesterjr04/EloquentSalesForce/README.md

 composer require rob-lester-jr04/eloquent-sales-force:1.*
 ```

+*Note: The earliest tested version is 5.5, no versions prior to 5.7 have been tested.*

 ### Register Service Provider

 **Note!
 This and next step are optional if you use laravel>=5.5 with package